-Few details available after one killed in Kannapolis shooting - Salisbury Post
+Few details available after Kannapolis shooting claims life - Salisbury Post

 No further details were released.
 Initial scanner traffic indicated a man was shot in the back.

-Sifford said an investigation into the murder is ongoing and that more information would be released when it’s available.
+Sifford said an investigation is ongoing and that more information would be released when it’s available.

 You Might Like